 The interface is more than just a search engine; it provides an all-around experience for news, entertainment, sports, politics, and email.

-You can log in to Yahoo Mail from its web portal, check the weather report, scoreboard for current football matches, daily horoscope, etc.
+You can log in to Yahoo Mail from its web portal, check the weather report, see the scoreboard for current football matches, watch the daily horoscope, etc.

 The SERP result also features People Also Ask and related search sections.
-Overall, the Yahoo search engine offers many visual searches on trending topics.
+Overall, the Yahoo search engine offers many visual search options for trending topics.

 3. Baidu